-Spinal arteriovenous malformation (AVM) is a rare, abnormal tangle of blood vessels on, in or near the spinal cord.
-Without treatment, spinal AVM can permanently damage your spinal cord.
+Spinal arteriovenous malformation (AVM) is a tangle of blood vessels on, in or near the spinal cord.
+Without treatment, this rare condition can permanently damage the spinal cord.

-Oxygen-rich blood normally enters your spinal cord through arteries, which branch into smaller blood vessels (capillaries).
-Your spinal cord uses the oxygen from the blood in your capillaries.
-The oxygen-depleted blood then passes into veins that drain blood away from your spinal cord to your heart and lungs.
+Oxygen-rich blood usually enters the spinal cord through arteries, which branch into smaller blood vessels (capillaries).
+The spinal cord uses the oxygen from the blood in the capillaries.
+The blood then passes into veins that drain blood away from the spinal cord to the heart and lungs.

-In a spinal AVM, the blood passes directly from your arteries to your veins, bypassing the capillaries.
+In a spinal AVM, the blood passes directly from the arteries to the veins and goes around the capillaries.

-This disruption in blood flow deprives the surrounding cells of vital oxygen and causes cells in your spinal tissues to deteriorate or die.
+This change in blood flow means that the surrounding cells don't get the oxygen they need.
+The cells in the spinal tissue can weaken or die.

-The arteries and veins in a spinal AVM can also rupture and cause bleeding in the spinal cord (hemorrhage).
-Sometimes, the AVM may enlarge over time as blood flow increases and compress the spinal cord, leading to disability or other complications.
+The tangled arteries and veins in a spinal AVM can also burst and cause bleeding in the spinal cord (hemorrhage).
+Sometimes, the AVM may grow over time as blood flow increases and presses on the spinal cord, leading to disability or other problems.

-Spinal AVM can go undiagnosed unless you begin experiencing signs and symptoms.
-The condition can be treated with surgery to halt or possibly reverse some of the spinal damage.
+You might not know you have a spinal AVM unless you begin experiencing symptoms.
+The condition can be treated with surgery to stop or possibly undo some of the spinal damage.

-Symptoms of spinal AVM vary greatly from person to person depending on the severity and location of the AVM.
-Some people may not develop noticeable symptoms for many years, if at all.
+Symptoms of spinal AVM can differ from person to person.
+Symptoms depend on where the AVM is found and how severe it is.
+Some people may not notice symptoms for many years, if at all.
 Others may experience symptoms that are debilitating or life-threatening.

 Symptoms usually develop when people are in their 20s, although almost 20% of people diagnosed with spinal AVM are under the age of 16.